MarkLumenAW/FCC_Frontend_Project_1_RandomQuoteMachine/README.md

 - Display a new random quote when the user clicks a button.
 - Allow the user to share the displayed quote on social media platforms.

-## Live Demo

-A live demo of the project can be accessed [here](https://random-quote-machine.freecodecamp.rocks/).

 ## Technologies Used

 The project is built using the following technologies: